-- Communication with children both in the 'real' world and through web based and telecommunication interactions should take place within explicit professional boundaries.
+- Communication with children both in the offline world and through web based and telecommunication interactions should take place within explicit professional boundaries.
 This includes the use of computers, tablets, phones, texts, e-mails, instant messages, social media such as Facebook and Twitter, chat rooms, forums, blogs, websites, gaming sites, digital cameras, videos, web cams and other hand-held devices.
 (Given the ever-changing world of technology it should be noted that this list gives examples only and is not exhaustive.)
 Staff should not request or respond to any personal information from children.
-They should ensure that their communications are open and transparent and avoid any communication which could be interpreted as 'grooming behaviour'. - Any pre-existing relationships or exceptions that may compromise this, will be discussed with DSL (or deputies) or the headteacher. - If ongoing contact with learners is required once they have left the setting, members of staff will be expected to use existing alumni networks or use official setting provided communication tools. - Staff will not use personal social media accounts to contact learners or parents, nor should any contact be accepted, except in circumstances whereby prior approval has been given by the headteacher/manager. - Any communication from learners and parents received on personal social media accounts will be reported to the DSL (or deputies).
+They should ensure that their communications are open and transparent and avoid any communication which could be interpreted as 'grooming behaviour'. - Staff should not give out any personal contact details. - On school trips, staff should have a school mobile phone rather than having to rely on their own device. - Staff should not accept friend requests from pupils, past or present.
+If a member of staff feels that this is necessary, they should first seek guidance from the DSL or a senior leader.
+If ongoing contact with learners is required once they have left the setting, members of staff will be expected to use existing alumni networks or use official setting provided communication tools.
+Any pre-existing relationships or exceptions that may compromise this, will be discussed with DSL (or deputies) and/or the headteacher (see Staff Behaviour Policy/ Code of Conduct for further information) - Staff will not use personal social media accounts to contact learners or parents, nor should any contact be accepted, except in circumstances whereby prior approval has been given by the headteacher/manager. - Any communication from learners and parents received on personal social media accounts will be reported to the DSL (or deputies).